ctpitt/Game-Day-Notifications/README.md

 ### **What We Learned**
 1. Designing a notification system with AWS SNS and Lambda.
-2. Securing AWS services with least privilege IAM policies.
+2. Securing AWS services with least-privilege IAM policies.
 3. Automating workflows using EventBridge.
 4. Integrating external APIs into cloud-based workflows.